By-Laws in Downloadable Format

 Section 1.
 Selection Process.
 Upon a vacancy in the Senior Minister position, a meeting of the congregation shall be called for the purpose of electing a “Committee to Recommend a Minister” of seven (7) members.
 The “Committee to Recommend a Minister” shall nominate one candidate who has the endorsement of the Unitarian Universalist Association.
 A candidate for Associate Minister shall be selected in the same way.

 Section 2.
 Election.
 Call of senior or associate minister(s) shall be by written ballot and shall require a 90% vote of the full voting members at a meeting legally called for that purpose.
 Voting methods shall be as described in Article V Section 6.
 Salary and other conditions to be included in a letter of contract shall be approved by a majority vote of the members present.
-If such candidate fails of election or refuses the call, another candidate shall be nominated in a like manner.
+If the call is unsuccessful or the candidate refuses the call, another candidate shall be nominated in a like manner.

 Section 3.
 Rights and Responsibilities.
 The senior minister shall be directly responsible to the membership.
 The rights and responsibilities of the senior minister shall be as follows: